 Grayson College provides a Veterans Affairs Office to assist the enrollment of veterans, war orphans, war widows, and totally disabled veterans, their wives and children.
-This office serves as a liaison between Grayson College and the Veterans Administration and is located in the Administrative Services Building.
-Advisement for all veterans programs is available in Counseling Services.
-Please contact the Veterans Affairs Counselor or check the website for information concerning the required documents.
+This office serves as a liaison between Grayson College and the Veterans Administration and is located in the Student Life Building on the Bridge.
+Advisement for all veterans programs is available in the Veterans Affairs Office.
+Please contact the Veterans Affairs Coordinator or check the website for information concerning the required documents.